top of page

 No case is too small.
 Consults are free.

-If you’ve been involved in a car accident in New Hampshire, getting the right legal help is important because your failure to take the appropriate action may result in the loss of your claim for compensation.
+If you were in a car accident in New Hampshire, getting the right legal help is crucial.
+Without quick action, you may lose your right to seek payment for your injuries.

 With thousands of accidents reported each year, the impact on victims is significant.

-A car accident lawyer can help you understand your rights, review your police report, and guide you through the process of seeking compensation for your losses, including pain and suffering caused by the accident, whether it’s from a motorcycle, truck, bus, tractor trailer, or standard car accident.
+A car accident lawyer can explain your rights, review your police report, and guide you through each step of the claims process.
+Along the way, your lawyer helps you seek payment for your medical bills, lost income, and the pain and suffering caused by the crash.

 Photograph of a car accident from perspective of driver inside car.

-• License plate numbers, makes, and models of vehicles
+• Write down license plates, makes, and models of each vehicle

-Document the scene by taking photos of vehicle damage, and the surrounding area.
-When possible, take videos, as they can offer a more detailed view.
-Make sure to capture time and date stamps on all your photos.
-Document the accident scene from different angles, including traffic signs and road conditions.
+Next, document the scene.
+Take clear photos of the vehicle damage, the road, and the surrounding area.
+Add a video if possible, as it shows movement, distance, and conditions.
+Include time and date stamps.
+Capture the scene from several angles, including traffic signs and road conditions.

 A police report will be a key piece of evidence in your case.
-If you're involved in a bus, tractor trailer, motorcycle, or truck accident, this documentation is even more important due to the complexity of such claims.
+If you're involved in a bus, tractor-trailer, motorcycle, or truck accident, this documentation is even more critical due to the complexity of such claims.
 Protect your ability to recover lost wages and seek compensation for pain and suffering by acting promptly.

 A police officer speaks with a young woman who looks distraught.
 An ambulance is in the background.